debanjandhar12/opencode-openai-http-server/README.md

 {
   "model": "openai/gpt-4o",
   "messages": [
-    {"role": "user", "content": "What is the current stock price of AAPL?"}, {
+    { "role": "user", "content": "What is the current stock price of AAPL?" }, {
       "role": "assistant",
       "content": null,